oriuminc/jenkins-inception/README.md

 To Do
 -----

-  - Add [github-oauth plugin][plugin-github-oauth] so that devs can log in with GitHub account so long as they're part of a given GitHub org.
-Currently blocked on next release of dependency, github-api plugin, [as soon as it builds without error][plugin-github-api-build].
   - Convert chef-solo provisioning steps to rake task.
   - Include a base Drupal install profile to show file structure and bare minimum scripting expectations.